 Local and Direct Sourcing:

 We believe in supporting our community and its economy.
 This is why, whenever possible, we source our ingredients from local farms.
 If we are unable to buy locally (because, hey, we need things like chocolate and vanilla), we buy direct from farmers in other regions whose food standards match our own.
-We want to support “the little guys,” and we find we can obtain most of our organic ingredients right in our backyard.

 We’re helping to increase bicycle traffic by partnering with Bicycle Benefits.
 We reward cyclists for their regular physical activity and use of non-motorized movement with discounts when they show their helmet with the Bicycle Benefits sticker.
 Bicycling decreases pollution, congestion, parking demand, and helps create a healthier community.